-The coverage ratio for corporate loans increased slightly and the impaired ratio remained stable in the first half of 2018, despite a number of specific clients experiencing difficulties in the industry sectors oil and gas, diamond & jewellery clients, industrial goods and services, and food and beverages in the CIB portfolio.
+The coverage ratio for corporate loans increased slightly and the impaired ratio remained stable in the first half of 2018, despite a number of specific clients experiencing difficulties in the sectors energy, diamond & jewellery clients and shipping in the CIB portfolio.
 Commercial Banking exposures in stage 3 were impacted by new impaired files mainly in the healthcare industry, partly offset by positive developments such as loans moving back to the performing portfolio, partial repayments and write offs.